Patient and Visitor Information

 Please check to be sure that you have all your personal belongings with you when leaving the hospital.

-Should you leave anything behind, immediately contact the Nursing Unit where you were a patient to advise them.
+Should you leave anything behind, immediately contact the patient care unit where you were a patient to advise them.

 Nutritionally-balanced meals are provided three times daily – breakfast, lunch and dinner.
 If you have nutritional concerns or special dietary needs, please ask a member of your health care team to arrange for a Dietitian to visit you.
 The hospital does not provide meals to visitors on the patient unit.